figtools/figgy.docs/architecture/security.md

 <br/>
 <br/>

-- Figgy has built-in Cloudwatch Alarms that will trigger and notify a configured user of any exceptions encountered while Figgy performs its duties.
+- Figgy has built-in Cloudwatch Alarms that will trigger and notify a configured users through Slack or Email of any exceptions encountered while Figgy performs its duties.

 - Figgy's configuration & secret store is built on AWS Parameter Store which maintains its own versioned history for every stored value.